 As a UW employee, you have a unique opportunity to change lives on our campuses, in our state and around the world.
 UW employees offer their boundless energy, creative problem solving skills and dedication to build stronger minds and a healthier world.

-Other Duties: •Serves on campus-wide committees associated with financial and administrative issues, including the Administrator’s Council and Student Technology Fee Committee. •Leads campus Fiscal Fitness meetings which informs campus fiscal staff of changing financial, compliance and ethics matters. •Develops, organizes, and conducts training programs and presentations on various topics related to this position’s area of expertise. •Participates in and/or leads special projects. •Performs other duties as required to meet the operational needs of Fiscal and Audit Services.
+General & Other: •Represents Director of Fiscal and Audit Services when Director is not available. •Leads or serves on campus-wide committees related to financial and administrative issues, including the Administrator's Council, and Fiscal Fitness meetings which inform campus fiscal staff of changing financial, compliance and ethics matters. •Develops, organizes and conducts training programs and presentations on various topics related to this position’s areas of expertise. •Participates in and/or leads special projects. •Performs other duties as required to meet the operational needs of Fiscal and Audit Services.

 Equivalent education and/or experience may substitute for minimum requirements.

 DESIRED: •Familiar with higher education policies and procedures, and applicable state and federal regulations. •Work experience in a higher education setting. •Staff supervision experience. •Experience in developing and implementing new system applications. •Audit experience.

 Conditions of employment: •Work is performed in an office setting or remotely during regular business hours. •Occasional evening work.